patrickn/neaveynet-hugo/content/posts/ttt24/day4.md

   - Ténéré Travel Trophy
 tags:
   - Croatia
-# fediverse:
+fediverse: 112613978829736042
 toc: false
 lightgallery: true
 description: Yesterday when we arrived the weather was great, I even managed to dry some gear out.
-Later that evening though, it started raining and it didn’t stop all night.
+Later that evening though, it started raining.

 ---